-- 1. Results of monthly flow monitoring. - Results of Sludge/Biosolids Monitoring, if applicable, and verification of classification of biosolids as nonhazardous per 22 CCR, Article 11, Criteria for Identification of Hazardous and Extremely Hazardous Waste (California Assessment Manual procedures). - 3.
-Copies of laboratory analytical report(s). - 4.
-A comparison of monitoring data to the flow limitations and discharge specifications and an explanation of any violation of those requirements. - 5.
-A copy of inspection log page(s) documenting inspections completed during the quarter. - 6.
+- 1. Results of monthly flow monitoring. - 2.
+Copies of laboratory analytical report(s). - 3.
+A comparison of monitoring data to the flow limitations and discharge specifications and an explanation of any violation of those requirements. - 4.
+A copy of inspection log page(s) documenting inspections completed during the quarter. - 5.
 A copy of calibration log page(s) verifying calibration of all hand-held monitoring instruments performed during the quarter.